outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - rather than attacking people with violence, they can attack people with insults & comedy
           - if they want to feel powerful over a woman, all they have to do is make fun of her, and that should be enough for them & they shouldnt need to commit violence - if its not, their brains are defective & cant come up with a good joke
             - they should be aware of how insecure women are, how controlled by their needs they are just like men are, & how women oppress/attack themselves, and they wouldnt be threatened by their freedom anymore
-            - people exist to realize their potential to help people, people dont exist to be controlled
+            - people exist to realize their potential to help people & solve problems, people dont exist to be controlled, so smart people understand that the point of life is empowering people to realize their potential
         - the taliban dont understand that they are attacking the hormones & stupidity of other people, and that these things also control the taliban's leaders & prophets & supporters
         - the way to handle excessive hormones & stupidity is science such as thinking/medicine/education, not killing
           - if theyre afraid of women's sexual power, the way to handle that is by empowering men to control their sex drives, which would mean they dont need to control women & women will have less power over them
+            - the more power they have other themselves (the smarter they are), the less other people can control them & the less they will want power
         - they should try teaching my system to women and see if they can learn, which if theyre not malnourished or brain damaged, they will be able to learn, and will become smarter
         - if the taliban was already smart, they would have come up with my invention, clearly I need to teach them how to be smart
         - they shouldnt see themselves as a cohesive unit, but rather a cohesive system of components that can be replaced/upgraded that is constantly improving